 In fact, only the Golden Checking and CashBack accounts have an overdraft or nonsufficient fund fees.
 This makes Axos an inexpensive banking option for most users.

 Although Axos Bank has three locations, these are not for customer use, the bank operates entirely online.
-Like other online banks such as Capital One 360 or Discover bank, there are no physical branches for customers.

 So, if you’re looking for a bank where you can get help from an in-person teller, Axos is not the right option for you